 Christ to remain with us too.
 We get scared and flinch and start walking in

 the flesh and He flies away.
-If we stop thinking the thoughts of God, suddenly
+If we stop meditating on the thoughts of God, suddenly

-the thoughts of the world rush to take their place, and before long they flow
+the thoughts of the world rush to take their place, and before long they are flowing

-from our mouths, and the dove flies away.
+from our mouth.
 We must calm ourselves and get back

-in the word of God and prayer and the dove will return to us.
+in the word of God and prayer, and invite the dove to return.
 Paul says that

 one of the ways we keep the dove perched on our shoulder is to be thankful.

-Gratitude and thankfulness is a type of worship.
+Gratitude is a type of worship.
 The opposite of being

 thankful is to be like the Israelites exiting Egypt and spending forty years

-wandering in the wilderness, grumbling and complaining about everything.
-If we
+wandering in the wilderness, grumbling and complaining about everything, and

 KJV